Edited by Martin Sutherland

 TreeNodeCollection in the standard TreeView).
 Instead, we operate so-called row levels that define the hierarchical level for every row.
 Here is a C# DataGridView TreeView example for iGrid in which we create one root node and one more node nested into it:

 // Var to reference the last added row iGRow myRow; // Create one column for our tree iGrid1.Cols.Add("Tree"); // Add the first root node myRow = iGrid1.Rows.Add(); myRow.TreeButton = iGTreeButtonState.Visible; myRow.Cells.Value = "Root node"; // Add one child node to the root myRow = iGrid1.Rows.Add(); myRow.Level = 1; myRow.TreeButton = iGTreeButtonState.Hidden; myRow.Cells.Value = "Child node"; // Show tree lines for better structure indication iGrid1.TreeLines.Visible = true; // Auto-size the first column to see node text without clipping iGrid1.Cols.AutoWidth();

 And the accompanying screenshot of the result:

-As you can see, you can naturally perform such grid specific tasks as column autosizing for the column with tree view.
-All other iGrid features - including multi-column sort, incremental search, etc - are also available for an iGrid with a tree column.
+As you can see, you can naturally perform such grid-specific tasks as column autosizing for the tree column.
+All other iGrid features - including multi-column sort, incremental search, etc. - are also available for an iGrid with a tree column.